What is the Difference Between git stash and git commit?

 Understanding git commit

-command is a fundamental part of the Git workflow.
+The git commit command is a fundamental part of the Git workflow.
 It saves your changes to the local repository, creating a snapshot of your project’s current state.
-Unlike git stash
+Unlike git stash, commits are permanent and become part of your project’s history.

-How git commit
+How git commit Works

-, Git records the current state of your staged changes into the repository as a new commit.
+When you run git commit, Git records the current state of your staged changes into the repository as a new commit.
 Each commit is assigned a unique SHA-1 hash that identifies it and includes metadata like the author’s name, email, and timestamp.

-Key Features of git commit
+Key Features of git commit:

 - Permanent Changes: Commits are saved to the repository and can be shared with others via

-. - Project History: Each commit serves as a checkpoint in your project’s timeline, making it easier to track changes and troubleshoot issues.
+git push. - Project History: Each commit serves as a checkpoint in your project’s timeline, making it easier to track changes and troubleshoot issues.

 - Message Annotations: Every commit requires a message describing the changes, improving codebase clarity and documentation.